How To Overcome Vitamin D Deficiency: A 3-Step Plan

 Eat Vitamin D-Rich Foods

 Food is usually a good source for most of our nutritional needs.
-However, since very few foods naturally contain vitamin D it’s practically quite difficult to fulfill your vitamin D requirements through just food.
-Even the ones that do have vitamin D, have very small quantities of it.
-Having said that, reinforce the time spent getting sunshine with some vitamin D-rich foods as well.
+However, since very few foods naturally contain vitamin D, it’s practically quite difficult to fulfill your vitamin D requirements through just food.
+Even the ones with vitamin D have small quantities of it.
+Having said that, you can reinforce the time spent in the sun with some vitamin D-rich foods as well.
 Here are a few foods that you can incorporate into your daily meals:

-Fatty fish are good food sources of vitamin D. 3 ounces of cooked swordfish contains 566 IU of this nutrient, while the same quantity of salmon contains 447 IU.
-Tuna that’s been canned in water has a slightly lower amount of 154 IU for 3 ounces.
-If you’re looking for a comparatively rich source of vitamin D, check out cod liver oil, one tablespoon of which contains a whopping 1,360 IU.5
+Fatty fish are good food sources of vitamin D. About 3 ounces of cooked swordfish contains 566 IU of this nutrient, while the same quantity of salmon contains 447 IU.
+Tuna has a slightly lower amount of 154 IU for 3 ounces.
+If you’re looking for a comparatively rich source of vitamin D, check out cod liver oil – one tablespoon of it contains a whopping 1,360 IU.5

-Some mushrooms contain vitamin D. You’ll also find mushrooms which have been exposed to ultraviolet rays in order to enhance their vitamin D content in stores.6
+Mushrooms like chanterelles and morels offer some vitamin D. Mushrooms which have been exposed to ultraviolet rays in order to enhance their vitamin D content are also sold in stores.6

 Since there are few natural dietary sources of vitamin D, fortified foods supply most of the vitamin D content in a typical American diet.
 Almost all milk producers in the United States fortify milk with 400 IU of this vitamin per quart.
 And infant formula is required to be fortified by law.
 Other foods like breakfast cereals, yogurt, orange juice, and margarine may also be fortified.
 Check the label to find out if the brand that you use is fortified with vitamin D. 7